 SC seeks Centre's reply on Kerala Haj panel's plea alleging

-discrimination New Delhi, Jan 5 (PTI) The Supreme Court today sought the Centre's response on the Kerala Haj Committee's plea alleging that the policy to grant state-wise quota for Haj pilgrims is discriminatory.
+discrimination (Eds: Changing UAE govt to Saudi govt in para 3) New Delhi, Jan 5 (PTI) The Supreme Court today sought the Centre's response on the Kerala Haj Committee's plea alleging that the policy to grant state-wise quota for Haj pilgrims was discriminatory.

-The Kerala Haj Committee said the Union of India has been allowed by the UAE government to send 1.7 lakh Haj pilgrims every year and the Central government distributes quota on the basis of the Muslim population in each state.
+The Kerala Haj Committee said the Union of India had been allowed by the Saudi Arabian government to send 1.7 lakh Haj pilgrims every year and the central government distributed the quota on the basis of the Muslim population in each state.

 The Haj committee referred to the example of Bihar and said it gets 12,000 Haj seats against the total number of applicants of 6,900.